About cookies on this site

 Safeguarding children where parents or carers have mental health needs

-The majority of parents who suffer mental ill health are able to care for and safeguard their children and/or unborn child without additional services.
+The majority of parents who experience mental ill health are able to care for and safeguard their children and/or unborn child without additional services.
 However in some cases, significant, enduring and/or severe parental mental ill health will seriously affect the safety, health and development of children.

 In other cases, the period of ill health may be transient or episodic and the illness maybe influenced by circumstances.
 The adult may also have links with other services.
 In some cases the parent may not see themselves as being mentally ill and this will require practitioners to be particularly sensitive in their approach when working with the family.